codio/knowledge/source/instructors/authoring/assessments/free-text.rst

 - **Define Number of Attempts** - Enable to allow and set the number of attempts students can make for this assessment.
 If disabled, the student can make unlimited attempts.

-- **Show Rationale to Students** - Toggle to display the rationale for the answer, to the student.
-This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
-You can set when to show this selecting from **Never**, **After x attempts**, **If score is greater than or equal to a % of the total** or **Always**
+- **Show Rationale to Students** - Toggle to display the rationale to students.
+This guidance information will be shown after they have submitted their answer and whenever they view the assignment after marking it as completed.
+You can control the display by selecting **Never**, **After x attempts**, **If score is ≥ x% of total**, or **Always**.

 - **Rationale** - Enter guidance for the assessment.
-This is visible to the teacher when the project is opened in the course or when opening the student's project.
-This guidance information can also be shown to students after they have submitted their answer and when they reload the assignment after marking it as completed.
+This is visible to the teacher when the project is opened in the course or when viewing the student's project.
+It can also be shown to students after submission or when they revisit the assignment after marking it as completed.

 3. **(Optional)** Complete **Metadata**.